ponylang/ponylang-website/content/discover/index.md

 ### Data-race Free

-Pony doesn't have locks or atomic operations or anything like that.
+Pony doesn't have locks nor atomic operations or anything like that.
 Instead, the type system ensures at compile time that your concurrent program can never have data races.
 So you can write highly concurrent code and never get it wrong.

 ### Deadlock-Free